Hatton Locks: Route

 Lock 43 with the 1929 wide lock on the left and the remains of the original narrow lock on the right.

 The Birmingham and Warwick Canal began at the Saltisford Arm, to the west of Warwick.
-The arm is crossed by a bridge carrying Budbrooke Road, which is followed immdiately by Budbrooke Junction, where the former Warwick and Napton Canal turned off.
+The arm is crossed by a bridge carrying Budbrooke Road, which is followed immediately by Budbrooke Junction, where the former Warwick and Napton Canal turned off.
 This is now part of the Grand Union Canal to Napton Junction on the Oxford Canal.
 The next crossing is the A46 road bridge, which is part of the Warwick Bypass at this point.
 Hatton Bottom Lock, number 26, is just to the west of the bridge, with a lock cottage on the north side.
 Old Budbrooke Road then crosses, and the ascent continues through locks 27 to 31, which are more spaced out than those at the top of the flight.
 The towpath is on the north side of the canal.

 Ugly Bridge carries a minor road that connects the A4177 to Budbrooke.
 Four more locks, numbered 32 to 35, bring the canal to a bridge carrying Middle Lock Lane.
 There is a grade II listed lockkeepers cottage at lock 34, which was built of brick and plain tile for the opening of the canal.
 It has two storeys, and has barely been altered since its construction.
 Middle Lock Lane is just before Hatton Middle Lock, numbered 36.
 Six locks raise the canal to Canal Road bridge, which is where Prince George left the canal after officially opening the new wider locks in 1929.
 The towpath crosses over the canal to the south bank at the bridge.
 Above the bridge are three more locks numbered 43 to 45, before Hatton Top Lock, number 46, is reached.
 There is a dry dock and boatyard by lock 43.
 Because they are so close together, the locks above lock 36 have side ponds, to increase the volume of water available for locking down the flight.
 The 21 locks have raised the level of the canal by 146.5 ft.
-There is another lock cottge by lock 46, which dates from the construction of the canal.
+There is another lock cottage by lock 46, which dates from the construction of the canal.
 It is built of red brick, has two storeys with a single-storey wing, and is grade II listed.
 Remains of the old narrow locks can still be seen beside many of the new concrete locks.